 So you need good, robust mental health wellbeing methods to cope.
 Learn to accept that it wasn’t a personal rejection, it was just someone else was right for that brief.
 Assess what went well and what didn’t so you can improve on next time, but then move on.

 When To Stop Acting Work

-Learn to recognise the signs of depression, anxiety and mental illness, in case they start to affect you.
+Learn to recognise the signs of depression, anxiety, and mental illness, in case they start to affect you.

 If this process is damaging to your mental health, find another career which makes you feel good about yourself.
-You can always use your spare time to join one of the amateur dramatic societies which belong to The Little Theatre Guild, or apply to a local Youth Theatre which takes older members.
+You can always use your spare time to join one of the amateur dramatic societies which belong to The Little Theatre Guild or apply to a local Youth Theatre which takes older members.
 A lot of them give professional performances and even attend national festivals.
-That way you fulfil your need to perform in an affordable and healthy way.
+That way you fulfill your need to perform in an affordable and healthy way.

 Run Away From The Word ‘Famous’

 If someone offers to help you become a famous actor, that’s a big red flag telling you to run.
 Acting is a hard and badly paid career.
 Only a few lucky people make it big, and that is usually after years of hard graft.
 If someone is selling you the promise of being famous, they are trying to get your money.

 You will never, ever find a genuine acting agency promising to make teenage actors famous.
 It’s hard enough to find enough work to cover your costs.